-To encourage schools to get involved, we are offering a \$100 voucher\ to the first 50 schools that enter!
+To encourage schools to get involved, we are offering a \$100 voucher to the first 50 schools that enter!

-\Vouchers will be provided as eGift cards that can be redeemed at a range of retailers.
+Vouchers will be provided as eGift cards that can be redeemed at a range of retailers.

 In this pack you will find everything you need to know about the competition, including competition categories, how to enter, key dates and some practical tips to assist children to create their entries.
 This pack also provides a range of learning resources to explore farm safety in a fun and engaging way, suitable for classroom or home learning.
-We encourage you to work through these activities with your child at home and start a discussion on how to have a safer farm experience.
+We encourage you to work through these activities with students to get them thinking about farm safety.